 A new Income and Expenditure assessment may be needed, so any increased costs will be taken into account.
 For example, if your benefits increase because a new baby has arrived, then your costs will also have gone up.

 If your income hasn’t permanently changed, for example you did some overtime in December that isn’t usually available, then the OR is more likely to treat the extra money as a one-off payment than as additional income.

-If you aren’t sure whether you should contact the DRO Unit, or what you should say, talk to the adviser that set up your DRO as soon as possible.
+If you aren’t sure whether you should tell the DRO Unit, talk to the adviser that set up your DRO as soon as possible.

 I have received some money